Walvis Bay Private School

 -

 The Internal Disciplinary Committee will contact the parents if they are concerned about the learner’s behaviour.
-Parents may contact the Internal Disciplinary Committee if they are concerned about the learner’s conduct.

 GRADE B ORDINARY OFFENCES